AkintolaMichael/gmc/README.md

-# gmc its all about testing how Github pages work first
+# Testing a host of GMC - GrepMaxxCodec with Github